 So great is the diarrheic flood of guns in the U.S. that Mexico is presently suing American gunmakers, who design their weapons to appeal to Mexican drug cartels, to stem the flow of guns into their country.
 A Colt special edition .38 pistol, for example, is engraved with an image of the Mexican revolutionary Emiliano Zapata (Agren).
 I was once robbed at gunpoint near the University of Chicago campus; it was an interesting experience but once was enough.
 It took place only three blocks away from where 24-year-old Dennis Shaoxiong Zheng was shot to death three decades later in a broad-daylight robbery, the third University of Chicago student to be randomly murdered in 2021.
 If you’ve spent your entire life in this country without a gun incident you might think omnipresent gun terror isn’t as bad as it is made out to be, because you haven’t experienced it.
 But the majority of the world’s population live in much safer circumstances and go about freely without being shadowed by the specter of assault.
 In Canada, England, Germany, Japan, and China, countries where I have lived beside the U.S., a night on the town is a stress-free experience, for women as well, where they’re much in evidence at late hours.

 Whenever gun-control advocates get their news bite after the latest mass murder, they are quickly put in their place by soberer voices reminding us that meaningful gun control never stands a chance of legislative passage in this country, and they are probably right.
-What will likely change as guns continue to proliferate and fear of their use looms ever larger, is that everyone, in an attempt to turn this fear on its head, will have to arm themselves with open-carry weapons—exactly what gun enthusiasts want.
+What will likely change as guns continue to proliferate and fear of their use looms ever larger, is that everyone, in an attempt to turn this fear on its head, will have to arm themselves with open-carry weapons—exactly the gun lobby’s goal.
 If this ensues, the only people who will want to immigrate to the land of the free anymore will be those fleeing impoverished countries even more violent than the U.S. International tourists may be frightened away, along with the $250 billion in annual revenue they bring in.
-Also ravaged will be universities, when their large cohorts of international students vanish, who supply another $45 billion in revenue.
-With a shrunken economy in an austere social landscape, we could witness the unprecedented phenomenon of a developed country reverting to a developing one: the nineteenth-century American Wild West in modern guise.
+Also financially ravaged will be universities, when the large cohort of international students vanishes, who supply another $45 billion in revenue.
+With a shrunken economy in an austere social landscape, we could witness the unprecedented phenomenon of a developed country reverting to a developing one: the future incarnation of the nineteenth-century American Wild West.

-I am jolted back into an uneasy reality whenever I return to my hometown of Chicago, with the constant sound of police, firetruck, and ambulance sirens at all hours of the night.
+I am jolted back into the old malaise whenever I return to my hometown of Chicago, with the constant sound of police, firetruck, and ambulance sirens at all hours of the night.
 You only begin to notice this if you’ve been out of the country for a while or live in a rural area.
 Foreign visitors are unnerved by this ominous, round-the-clock noise pollution.
 Sirens have a dual indexical function.
 First of all, they indicate—index—the presence of an emergency vehicle so that cars can get out of the way.
 But sirens also index a general state of emergency.
 Inured to it as a result of routine, lifelong exposure, we are unconscious of the phenomenon in its generalized aspect, and regard sirens as an inevitable feature of daily life.
-But there is in fact little need for sirens, except intermittently to clear traffic (I should qualify this: in the U.S. sirens clear people very effectively; Americans tend to pull over almost in a panic, whereas in China emergency vehicles are blocked by indifferent cars and pedestrians, though the situation has improved in recent years).
+But there is in fact little need for sirens, except intermittently to clear traffic (I should qualify this: in the U.S. sirens clear people very effectively; Americans tend to pull over almost in a panic, whereas in China emergency vehicles are blocked by indifferent cars and pedestrians, a phenomenon that has fortunately improved in recent years).
 That these vehicles have nothing better to do than blast their siren down empty streets at night when people are sleeping bespeaks something else: state power’s insistent affirmation of itself.
-You might be more conscious of this were you to imagine if the standard sonic signatures identifying emergency vehicles were replaced by air-raid sirens.
+You might be more conscious of this were you to imagine if the standard sonic signature identifying emergency vehicles were replaced by air-raid sirens.